 What is the Design Action Program about?

-The Design Action Program integrates external design activity within the Industrial Design coursework by offering two types of design activity – internship and work experience.
+The Design Action Program integrates external design activity within RMIT School of Design coursework by offering work experience.

 The Design Action Program has the flexibility needed so that talented young designers and design students can meet your real business, research, and manufacturing needs, and potentially, short-term skill needs.
 Consider developing ways to integrate designers on internship, placement, or work experience into your organisational plan, or discuss developing a funded collaborative-research project with the DAP Coordinator.
 For experienced design-practitioners, the program offers the chance to mentor new talent, which can be mutually satisfying for both the practitioner and the student.